mbabynames search ✿

 Kingston Dean

-"noble and strong" (Kingston) meets "valley" (Dean).
+"king's town" (Kingston) meets "valley" (Dean).
 The combination reads as complete.
 Neither name overshadows the other.
 Dean (1 syllable) provides a firm close after the longer Kingston.

 Kingston Pierce